Indrikoterio/suiron/README.md

 This brief README does not present a detailed explanation of how inference engines work, so a basic understanding of Prolog is required.
 Documentation will be expanded in time.

-There is a online test site at: [klivo.net/suiron](https://klivo.net/suiron)
+There is a online test site and tutorial at: [klivo.net/suiron](https://klivo.net/suiron)

 ## Briefly